 It’s no good keeping rain out if you get soaked by sweat from within.
 Different fabrics have different water vapour transfer rates but cut, lining, membranes and vents all make a significant difference to how dry you stay.

-Some manufacturers say to throw it in the tumble dryer for a few minutes on low to medium heat, others recommend ‘touch ups’ with an iron on the warm setting.
-Again refer to the manufacturer’s instructions.
+Some manufacturers say to throw the garment in the tumble dryer for a few minutes on low to medium heat, others recommend ‘touch ups’ with an iron on the warm setting.
+Again, refer to the manufacturer’s instructions.

 Finally, if the existing DWR treatment can’t be saved you can re-treat it.
 There are quite a few spray-on and wash-in products available from brands such as Grangers and Nikwax.
 Again, follow the manufacturer’s instructions.